Certification Requests should be submitted by students who are using the following benefits:

 Financial Aid accepted will be posted to the student's account and applied to tuition and fees.

-Financial Aid will not be applied to mandatory fees such as: on campus housing, book sotre charges, short term loans, and miscellaneous voluntary fees.
+Financial Aid will not be applied to mandatory fees such as:

 To avoid late fees and registration holds: Visit your student portal, Click on Student Center > All Student Functions > Student Account > View Student Permissions > Grant Permissions.
 This will allow the bursar's office to pay all outstanding balances piror to refunding your financial aid.